Ash-Man05/AEM-group.github.io/_portfolio/portfolio_2.md

 ---
-title: "Increasing Structural Resilience"
+title: "Introduction to Applied element Method"
-excerpt: "Online lecture on Incresing Structural Resilience by Prof. Andrew Charleson"
+excerpt: "Hybrid special lecture on the Introduction To the Applied Element Method by Dr Chaitanya Krishna"
 collection: portfolio
 ---